 In high summer the night sky never really gets truly dark, and even then you need to stay up until 1 or 2am to see it at its darkest.
 But in those off months the sky is properly dark before you even start thinking about going to bed, so the chances of seeing Mull’s beautiful night sky, devoid of light pollution, are increased.
 And if you’re as lucky as I was in my first year, you also stand a good chance of glimpsing the northern lights shimmering overhead.

-At a landscape level you also get to see the ‘off season’ colours from glen to summit rather than the uniform green of summer.
-Not that summer isn’t beautiful in Scotland of course, it most certainly is, but outwith the summer months the landscape truly comes alive and looks its absolute vivid best.
-Yes there’s still green to be seen, but it’s restricted to the lower elevations and is capped with a beautiful progression of browns, reds and, at the top of the hills in colder spells, snowy whites.
-As a keen photographer I find it a much more photogenic prospect than in the summer months, not least because the lower light and long shadows bring greater definition and contrast to the landscape.
+At a landscape level you also get to see the ‘off season’ colours from glen to summit, rather than the uniform green of summer.
+Not that summer isn’t beautiful in Scotland of course.
+It most certainly is, but outwith the summer months the landscape truly comes alive and looks its absolute vivid best.
+Yes there’s still green to be seen, but it’s restricted to the lower elevations and is capped with a beautiful progression of browns, reds and, at the top of the hills in colder spells, snowy whites – signatures of autumn on Mull.
+As a keen photographer, I find it a much more photogenic prospect than in the summer months, not least because the lower light and long shadows bring greater definition and contrast to the landscape.

 Then there’s the chance of storms.
 I imagine they’re not everyone’s cup of tea but there’s nothing quite like being on an island in a storm, taking refuge in a welcoming pub or watching the waves crashing around the coast and feeling that sense of being on the edge.